Induced subgraph density. VII. The five-vertex path: Introduction

 As mentioned above, the main result of this paper says that \cref{conj:polyrodl} holds for $H=P_5$, which contains \cref{thm:p5eh}: \begin{theorem} $P_5$ has the polynomial R\"odl property. \end{theorem}

-It was recently shown by Buci\'c, Fox and Pham \cite{bfp} that the Fox--Sudakov conjecture is in fact equivalent to the Erd\H os-Hajnal conjecture (with the same $H$).
+It was recently shown by Buci\'c, Fox and Pham \cite{bfp} that for every $H$, $H$ satisfies the Fox--Sudakov conjecture if and only if $H$ satisfies the Erd\H os-Hajnal conjecture.
 Thus \cref{thm:p5eh} and \cref{thm:main} are equivalent.
-However, our proof method means that it is convenient to prove the result in the stronger polynomial R\"odl form, as it allows us to approach the result through a process where we iteratively decrease $\eps$.
+However, for our proof method, it is convenient to prove the result in the stronger polynomial R\"odl form, as it allows us to approach the result through a process where we iteratively decrease $\eps$.

+Since this paper was submitted for publication, the first author has proved a much stronger result, that there is a positive integer $k$ for which every $P_5$-free graph has chromatic number at most the $k$th power of its clique number~\cite{2025pc5}.
+That result implies \cref{thm:p5eh}, but its proof uses \cref{thm:p5eh} as a critical input and adapts some of the ideas introduced here, and so does not supersede this paper.